 However, they are a type of service charge, and encompass a range of services applicable to freehold estates.
 These charges may include the cost of maintaining the communal areas on freehold estates, for example.
 The communal areas may simply be private roads; but they can also include landscaped gardens, electric gates, street lighting, refuse areas, sewage pumps, play areas and TV aerial systems.

 Freehold properties are sold by way of a deed of transfer.
 The transfer will contain a clause requiring a contribution to be paid.
 A well drafted transfer will set out exactly what items each freeholder must pay towards and when payment should be received.
 These charges are usually requested annually and are common on new build developments housing multiple freeholds or on older developments where the roads do not fall under local authority jurisdiction or where the properties are in the grounds of a larger property which is divided into leases.

-Charges on freehold properties often fail to be explained fully at the time of purchase and many freehold owners do not realise that such charges are applicable to their property.
-This is why a great deal of sensitivity is needed in handling these types of charges and the knowledge to explain the charges and how they arise in detail.
+Charges on freehold properties are sometimes not explained fully at the time of purchase and many freehold owners do not realise that such charges are applicable to their property.
+Sensitivity is needed in handling these types of charges and the knowledge to explain the charges and how they arise in detail.
 The charges will usually be only for those items from which the owners derive a benefit.

 Recovering Freehold Debt